Hours: Full-time, in-person, and occasional weekends required

 NO PHONE CALLS, PLEASE.

-Boston Children's Chorus seeks to engage and retain a diverse workforce who represent the diversity of our singers and community in the City of Boston.
+Boston Children's Chorus seeks to engage and retain a diverse workforce who represents the diversity of our singers and community in the City of Boston.
 BCC affirms the plurality of lived experiences amongst staff and seeks to elevate and center the experiences of those who have been marginalized and disenfranchised by systems of oppression.
 BCC encourages all to apply and will not discriminate on the basis of race, ethnicity, religion, color, national origin, sex, gender and gender expression, sexual orientation, age, veteran status, disability status, or any other applicable characteristics protected by law.